Spring Garden Revival

 Contact West Bridgewater’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

-Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental safety in West Bridgewater.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers, following triple-rinse procedures before drop-off.
-Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines—while biodegradable paper packaging should be placed in yard waste collection (April–November).
-Finished compost, produced by the town (N-P-K 1-1-1 to 2-2-2), is available for bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services for major incidents, and prevent runoff into storm drains.
-Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.
-For more information, contact:
+Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in West Bridgewater.
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers (triple-rinsed) and coordinate with municipal recycling for plastic bags (verify local acceptance).
+Biodegradable paper packaging can be placed in yard waste collection (April–November).
+Finished compost, with a typical N-P-K of 1-1-1 to 2-2-2, is available through bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In case of spills, immediately contain with absorbent materials, notify emergency services for major incidents, and prevent storm drain contamination.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original containers.

 West Bridgewater Department of Public Works